uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

  - the scheme by which to modify parameter values (sampling stragegy and bounds)
  - the outputs variables upon which the analysis will be conducted

-The `SensitivityDriver` object has properties and methods that will allow us to address the issues outlined above so that we can setup and conduct an anlysis.
+The `Sensitivity` object has properties and methods that will allow us to address the issues outlined above so that we can setup and conduct an anlysis.

 > NOTE: at present the module is under construction, and not all of the above
 > concerns are easily modified with the API.

-The `SensitivityDriver` object has the concept of a "working directory", and a "seed path".
+The `Sensitivity` object has the concept of a "working directory", and a "seed path".
 The working directory is the folder where all the runs will be setup and carried out.
 Each run will have its own folder which holds the run-specific configuration, parameters, and output files.
 There is one special